nearst/laconia/CONTRIBUTING.md

 label.

 At this point, you're ready to make your changes!
 Feel free to ask for help;
-everyone is a beginner at first
+everyone is a beginner at first.

 # How to submit a pull request

 We love pull requests!
 Here are some guide:

+1. First, ensure that no one else is actively working on the issue.

-1. The project is using standard and prettier for code style.
-It will be painful if you are fixing the errors manually, so the project contains Visual Studio Code configuration under `.vscode`.
+2. The project is using `standard` and `prettier` for linter and code style.
+   They are quite strict, so it will be painful if you are fixing the errors manually.
+The project contains Visual Studio Code configuration under `.vscode`.
 These settings will ensure that code style and standard are automatically fixed for you.
 It also contains a [list of extensions that we recommend](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions).

-2. We love tests.
+3. We love tests.
 Tests ensure that our releases are safe and don't break our users code.
 There are multiple level of tests and they are outlined below.
 We will require unit tests to be the minimum, especially for new APIs, we would love to have additional acceptance tests.
 As always, do reach out if you need